pingcap/docs/br/backup-and-restore-tool.md

 ### Back up incremental data

-If you want to backup incrementally, you only need to specify the **last backup timestamp** `--lastbackupts` during backup.
+If you want to back up incrementally, you only need to specify the **last backup timestamp** `--lastbackupts`.

 The following are some limitations of the incremental backup:

 - The incremental backup needs to be under a different path from the previous full backup.
 - No GC (Garbage Collection) happens between the start time of the incremental backup and `lastbackupts`.

-Execute the following command to backup the incremental data between `(LAST_BACKUP_TS, current PD timestamp)`:
+Execute the following command to back up the incremental data between `(LAST_BACKUP_TS, current PD timestamp)`:

 {{< copyable "shell-regular" >}}